uc-cdis/gen3-qa/load-testing/audit-service/Audit-service.md

 # How to run audit service load test

 ### How is load Testing performed?
-User visits the commons and logs in to the via Incommons Login or Google ir requests a PresignedURL, a message is send to AWS SQS via Fence which now sits between Fence and Audit Service.
-Audit service pulls in 10messages at a time from the queue to the audit DB.
-The load test will send a HTTP GET request to either `/audit/log/login` or `/audit/log/presigned_url` over a duration of 5 minutes with 100 virtual users.
+User visits the commons and logs in via InCommons Login or Google Login.
+Bash script sends fake 100 messages to AWS SQS which now sits between Fence and Audit Service.
+Audit service pulls in 10 messages at a time from the queue to the audit DB.
+The load test will send an HTTP GET request to either `/audit/log/login` or `/audit/log/presigned_url` over a duration of 5 minutes with 100 virtual users.

 Before every run, the bash script will run `purge` command inside the bash script which will clear the SQS queue.
 So the